 Flipping watches can be a pretty lucrative business, but don’t dive in without knowing your facts first.

-Fancy your chances at grabbing a brand-new steel Rolex sports watch from an authorized dealer (AD)?
-Give it a go!
-You’ll be waiting a long time.
-Furthermore, try the grey market.
-But prepare yourself—you may need to remortgage your home first!
-These watches aren’t cheap.
+Want to take your chance at grabbing a brand-new steel Rolex sports watch from an authorized dealer (AD)?
+Give it a go but the catch is that you’ll have to wait for some time.
+You can also try the grey market.
+But before you do, brace yourself for you may need to remortgage your home first!
+These watches aren’t cheap at all.
 There is a mismatch in supply and demand in the current watch market.
-It’s one cause for the increase in flipping watches over recent years.
+It’s one reason for the increase in flipping watches over recent years.

-You can say the same for the grey market.
+The same is true for the grey market.
 They both go hand in hand.
-Even retailers like Ashford and Jomashop can bump up the price of a watch if they wish to.
-It all comes down to whether a watch is in high demand and how much it is worth if it is.
+Even retailers like Ashford and Jomashop can raise the price of a watch if they wish to.
+It all comes down to whether a watch is in high demand and how much is it worth if it is available.

 We all know that iconic, highly collectible watches can sell for extortionate amounts on the second-hand market.
-The smaller the production or the lengthier the wait – the more desirable they become.
+The smaller the production or the lengthier the wait – the more desirable the watches become.
 Both factors feed into this demand.

 It makes the thought of selling a new watch and making a significant profit from it very appealing.
 This is what we call watch flipping.
 But you should give this practice some thought before you jump in.
-Make a rookie mistake, and you can lose a lot of money.
+You can’t afford to make a rookie mistake, as you can lose a lot of money from it.
 Making huge profits from watches also has repercussions.

 Want to know more?
 Read on.